-A secure web gateway blocks or filters out dangerous content and prevents data leakage.
-If a company uses a secure web gateway, all employee Internet traffic passes through it.
+A secure web gateway (SWG) blocks or filters out dangerous content and prevents data leakage.
+All employee Internet traffic passes through the SWG.

 After reading this article you will be able to:

 A secure web gateway (SWG) is a cyber security product that protects company data and enforces security policies.
 SWGs operate in between company employees and the Internet.
 Like a water filter, which removes dangerous impurities from water so that it is safe to drink, SWGs filter unsafe content from web traffic to stop cyber threats and data breaches.
 They also block risky or unauthorized user behavior.

 In the past, business processes largely took place within an internal corporate network.
 But with an increased reliance on remote workforces and on cloud computing, organizations have to use the Internet in addition to or instead of their internal private networks.
 And the variety and numbers of threats present on the Internet, from phishing attacks to malware-infected webpages, have made SWGs essential for many organizations.

 Some SWGs run on proxy servers.
 A proxy server represents another device on the Internet.
 It makes requests and receives responses on behalf of a client device (e.g. a user's laptop) or another server.
 For secure web gateways, this proxy server can either be an actual physical server or a virtual machine in the cloud.

 Other SWGs are software only; software-based gateways can run either on a company's premises or in the cloud as a SaaS application.
 And finally, some SWGs are deployed as on-premise appliances: physical hardware devices that plug into a company's IT infrastructure.